pramod-bharti/pramod-bharti2.github.io/_pages/academic.md

 # Collaborators
 I am forever thankful to my collaborators for enabling my scientific journey.
-I learned from them a lot, and this helped me shape my academic profile.
+I learned a lot from them.
+They shape and influence my scientific journey.

 **Review processes.** If you are going to invite me to a review process, it is worth to check below list to make sure to maintain a fair review process.
 Please also make sure that you understand `my expertise` before inviting me to a review process.